schneidmaster/coffee-import/README.md

 [![npm version](https://badge.fury.io/js/coffee-import.svg)](https://badge.fury.io/js/coffee-import)
 [![Circle CI](https://circleci.com/gh/schneidmaster/coffee-import.svg?style=shield)](https://circleci.com/gh/schneidmaster/coffee-import)

+# Deprecated

+[As of 1.11.0](https://github.com/jashkenas/coffeescript/issues/3162#issuecomment-249377792), CoffeeScript has native support for ES6 imports and exports, so this package is no longer necessary (and the official version is better because it allows you to use real ES6 modules, while this package merely provided syntactic sugar for CommonJS requires).

 # coffee-import

 coffee-import is a utility package to transpile ES6 `import` statements in CoffeeScript files before they're passed to the CoffeeScript compiler.